 Lately, gamers get suspicious every time they hear about a free game on Mac.
 This is because “free” doesn’t always mean free.

-Paid loot boxes are increasingly destroying games that would otherwise be great, forcing you to pay for more levels and characters, or worse, for power-ups and better gear to actually provide a gameplay advantage.
+Microtransactions are increasingly destroying games that would otherwise be great, forcing you to pay for more levels and characters, or worse, for power-ups and better gear that actually provide a gameplay advantage.

 As such, we decided to focus on games that are either 100% free or are at least free-to-play (F2P) games that you can actually enjoy for free.